Grades

 If you’re placed on Academic Probation and both your TGPA and TIGPA are below 2.0, you will be academically withdrawn from SAIT.

-• If your TGPA and TIGPA drop below 2.0 for a third time, you will be permanently withdrawn from SAIT.
+- If your TGPA and TIGPA drop below 2.0 after returning you will be withdrawn again and must wait five years to take any credit courses or programs at SAIT.

-If you feel there were extenuating circumstances leading to your academic withdrawal, you have a very limited time to appeal this decision.
+If you feel there were extenuating circumstances leading to your academic withdrawal, you have a very limited time to appeal this decision by applying for an academic continuance.

-Use the Academic Appeal Continuance form and email your appeal along with all supporting documents within 10 days of receiving the notice to records@sait.ca
+Use the Academic Appeal Continuance form and email your appeal to inquiry@sait.ca along with all supporting documents within 10 business days of receiving the academic withdrawal notice.
+An appeal fee of $100 will be assessed and is only refundable if your appeal to continue your classes with no waiting period is successful.

 A strong appeal will clearly address and articulate the specific extenuating circumstances that led to your academic struggles.
 Normal life circumstances will not be considered extenuating circumstances.